 Numerical US Grading System

 The numerical US grading system is fairly system and straightforward which makes it easy to understand.
-These numerical grades in USA marks on a number based pattern which is decided by the university.
+These numerical grades in the USA are based on a number-based pattern, which is decided by the university.
 So, as students, how well they are performing depending on that, they are assigned numerical us grading system.
 Therefore, whatever percentage you achieve, you will assigned based on that.

 Special US Grading System